scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Fluid flows are sensitive nonlinear dynamical systems in which a small change or error in inputs may produce a very different flow field.
 So to get correct solutions, the optimization in PINN needs to minimize the loss to values very close to zero, further compromising the method's solvability and performance.

-This paper provides our not-so-successful PINN story as a lesson learned to readers, so readers can be aware of the challenges they may face if they consider using data-free PINN in real-world applications.
+This paper reports on our not-so-successful PINN story as a lesson learned to readers, so they can be aware of the challenges they may face if they consider using data-free PINN in real-world applications.
 Our story includes two computational experiments as case studies to benchmark the PINN method's accuracy and computational performance.
 The first case study is a Taylor-Green vortex, solved successfully though not to our complete satisfaction.
 We will discuss the performance of PINN using this case study.